Platform Economics: Why 64% Margins Change Everything in Consulting

 The cost structure of a conventional consulting engagement follows a predictable pattern:

-- Utilization dependency: Revenue only flows when consultants are billable.
+- Utilization dependency.
+Revenue only flows when consultants are billable.
 Bench time is pure cost.
+Kantata's 2024 benchmark shows firms using professional services automation achieve ~10 percentage points higher billable utilization than non-users, directly translating to higher margin (Kantata, 2024).

-- Knowledge loss: When an analyst leaves, their institutional knowledge walks out the door.
+- Knowledge loss.
+When an analyst leaves, their institutional knowledge walks out the door.
 The next engagement starts from scratch.
+CMC-Canada's Common Body of Knowledge frames this explicitly: without a codified methodology, every engagement re-incurs diagnosis cost (CMC-Canada, 2025).

-This model produces excellent work at firms with the brand to charge $500–$800/hour.
-At those rates, 7.6% margins still generate meaningful profit in absolute terms.
-But the model is structurally inaccessible to mid-market clients — and structurally fragile for the firms operating it.
+This model produces excellent work at firms with the brand to charge partner rates.
+Senior partners in Canadian management consulting bill $250–$500/hour; mid-level consultants $100–$370; juniors $50–$175 (VerticalIQ, 2026).
+At those rates, mid-teens margins still generate meaningful profit in absolute terms.
+But the model is structurally inaccessible to mid-market clients — and structurally fragile for the firms operating it, as evidenced by the 2024 Census data showing after-tax profits for the management and technical consulting services segment fell 33% year-over-year in Q2 (U.S. Census Bureau, 2024).

 The traditional consulting model doesn't have a pricing problem.
 It has a cost structure problem.
 And cost structure is a design choice.